DIY Nissan Murano/Quest Front Wheel Bearing Hub Replacement

-Remove the Axle Shaft Cotter Pin & Nut
+Remove the Axle Shaft Cotter Pin and Nut

 - If a high power impact driver is not available, a breaker bar attached to a 32mm socket should produce enough torque to loosen the Axle Shaft Nut.